vanishedbydefa/SystemFlooder/config.md

 ### free_disk_space
 Decide how much disk space should be left free.
 Only use values `>=0`.
 Filling a devices disk until no space is left will result in unknown behavior.
 If a device has no space left it will probably freeze.

+### file_names
+Specify a list of strings that are randomly used as filenames for the media that floods the system.